BitcoinCacheMachine/BitcoinCacheMachine/README.md

 There are tons of other areas where your privacy can be compromised if you're not careful.
 BCM is meant to handle these concerns by creating a privacy-centric software-defined home and office automation network.
 It's a self-hosted software-defined data center for Bitcoin maximalists.

-Bitcoin Cache Machine dramatically lowers the barriers to deploying and operating your own privacy-centric bitcoin payment infrastructure.
+Bitcoin Cache Machine dramatically lowers the barriers to deploying and operating your own bitcoin payment infrastructure.
 If you can provide the necessary hardware (CPU, memory, disk), a LAN segment, and an internet gateway, BCM can do much of the rest.
 You can improve overall performance and enable more rapid development by installing a standalone `cachestack` component on your network! `cachestack` is especially useful when developing new line of business applications on top of Bitcoin Cache Machine!

 ## Goals of Bitcoin Cache Machine